Rapptz/gum/docs/index.rst

 performance between using the wrapper and the API calls directly.
 Documentation is an on-going thing, as is the actual interface.

 ``gum`` is currently header only.
 So there's no build step.
-The only thing needed to build at the moment is just SDL2.
-Versions lower than SDL2 are not explicitly supported.
+The only thing needed to build at the moment is just SDL2 and possibly some external libraries.
+See :ref:`gum-required-libs` for more info.
+Versions lower than SDL2 are not supported.

 Users of the library are encouraged to read the user guide for questions they might have.